Reconfigurable Enhancement of Actuation Forces by Engineered Losses in non-Hermitian Metamaterials

-describing two coupled masses $(m_1,m_2 )$ with displacements $(x_1 (t),x_2 (t))$ respectively, see \autoref{her2}(c).
-The Hookean spring constant of the aluminum spring is $k_1$, and $x_0(t)=Usin(\omega t)$ is the displacement prescribed by the actuator, while $F_{out}=-\sigma (t)A$ is the force exerted on the mass $m_2$ with $A(=28.274\;mm^2)$ and $\sigma(t)$ being the cross-sectional area and the stress response of the PDMS specimen respectively.
-In the frequency domain, Eqs. (\ref{eq1},\ref{eq2}) take the form
+Above equations describes two coupled masses $m_1$, $m_2$ with displacements $x_1 (t)$, $x_2 (t)$ respectively.
+The Hookean spring constant of the aluminum spring is $k_1$, and $x_0(t)=U\sin(\omega t)$ is the displacement prescribed by the actuator, while $F_{\rm out}=-\sigma (t)A$ is the force exerted on the mass $m_2$ with $A(=28.274\;mm^2)$ and $\sigma(t)$ being the cross-sectional area and the stress response of the PDMS specimen respectively.
+After taking the Fourier transform, Eqs. (\ref{eq1},\ref{eq2}) in the frequency domain takes the form